rishabh10gpt/gmesh-mcp/README.md

 ## Acknowledgements

-- Inspired by the MCP system for Blender by Siddharth Ahuja
 - Built on the powerful Gmsh open-source mesh generator
 - Leverages advancements in LLMs for natural language understanding